coderamen666/srd-v3.5-md/spells/spells-s.md

 A *sleep* spell causes a magical slumber to come upon 4 Hit Dice of creatures.
 Creatures with the fewest HD are affected first.

-Among creatures with equal HD, those who are closest to the spell's point of origin are affected first.
+Among creatures with equal HD, those who are closest to the spell’s point of origin are affected first.
 Hit Dice that are not sufficient to affect a creature are wasted.